ulver2812/aws-s3-backup/README.md

 |`npm run electron:linux`| Builds your application and creates an app consumable on linux system |
 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

-## AWS app settings

-In order to use the app you need to set in the settings page an "AWS access key ID" and an "AWS secret access key" that you can create through the IAM service in the AWS console.
-The IAM user needs a programmatic access account with a correct read/write S3 policy attached (e.g AmazonS3FullAccess) and CloudWatch Metrics (e.g CloudWatchReadOnlyAccess).
-You can use any IAM S3 policy that grant access to the buckets that you want to use with the app.
-Here an example policy: [IAM S3 example policy](https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html)

-## To correctly quit the app

-When you try to quit the app the normal behaviour is that the app minimize herself in the tray icon and still run.
-To correctly quit the app right click on the tray icon and click "quit".

-## More information

-This app is built with the [maximegris/angular-electron](https://github.com/maximegris/angular-electron) project, for more information visit the repo.

 [license-badge]: https://img.shields.io/badge/license-Apache2-blue.svg?style=flat
 [license]: https://github.com/ulver2812/aws-s3-backup/LICENSE